 - Practice note: Set-off

-- Standard clause: Set-off clauses used in finance documents
+- Standard clause: Set-off (finance transactions)

 - Standard clause: Set-off permitted for both parties (used in commercial agreements)